1coderookie/BSB-LPB-LAN_EN/docs/chap04.md

 - Open the page `http://<chosen-ip-address>/` (or `http://<chosen-ip-address>/<passkey>/` if you are using the optional passkey feature).
 Now the landing page of the BSB-LAN webinterface should appear.
 If not, reboot the Arduino by pressing the reset button on it and try again after a while.
 You can check your configuration of BSB-LAN by querying the page `http://<chosen-ip-address>/C`.

-*After you configured BSB-LAN by adjusting the file BSB_lan_config.h to your needs and access to the webinterface of BSB-LAN was successful, you can now continue with checking the function of the adapter.*
+*After you configured BSB-LAN by adjusting the file BSB_LAN_config.h to your needs and access to the webinterface of BSB-LAN was successful, you can now continue with checking the function of the adapter.*

 ***Note: Once the adapter is connected to the bus of the controller of the heating system, you can let it be connected if you want to flash the Due again.
 There's no need to disconnect it if you want to update BSB-LAN.***